bigbinary/wheel/README.md

 ## Making new application out of wheel

-I'm assuming that the name of the new application is timbaktu and the name of the repo is timbaktu-web.
+I'm assuming that the name of the new application is `timbaktu` and the name of the repo is `timbaktu-web`.

-In github create a new repo called `timbaktu-web`.
+In Github create a new repo called `timbaktu-web`.

 ```
 git clone git@github.com:bigbinary/wheel.git